tanyipeng834/recipedia/README.md

 # Development
 ```
 BackEnd:
-Uses Python flask for the backend of this web application  and to connect with a sqlite (RDBMS) database
+Uses Python flask for the backend of this web application  and to connect with a sqlite (RDBMS) database and connect to
+a Spoonacular API to parse out recipe which has the most leftover ingredients and returns the recipe instructions also.

 FrontEnd:
 Use Bootstrap for the alerts when facing exceptions.Furthermore ,javascript is used for validation logic for the register